 Include education, professional experience, industry affiliation and/or partnerships, creative works, exhibitions, projects and publications, etc, with full reference details.
 Please also provide contact details of a referee that we may contact.

 5. TRANSCRIPT OF ACADEMIC RESULTS

-Provide full transcripts of your past academic results, including awarding university program evidence of the percentage that the research component plays in the Honours or Masters level higher degree.
-International applicants should also provide their English language proficiency test result.
+Provide full transcripts of your past academic results, including awarding university, program, and evidence of the percentage that the research component plays in the Honours or Masters level higher degree.